hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 This chapter describes the options to configure your Hazelcast applications and explains the utilities which you can make use of while configuring.
 You can configure Hazelcast using one or mix of the following options:

-* the declarative way
+* Declarative way
-* the programmatic way
+* Programmatic way
-* using Hazelcast system properties
+* Using Hazelcast system properties
-* within the Spring context
+* Within the Spring context

 ## Configuring Declaratively